-- Innovation Award in 2019 at the The University of Hong Kong
+- Innovation Award in 2019 at University of Hong Kong

 Dr Wang received his BS degree in Chemistry from Peking University in 2008, where he studied polymer chemistry under the guidance of Professor Xinhua Wan.
 He then joined the Professor Marcus Weck group at New York University, focusing on the synthesis and self-assembly of soft materials including colloids and polymers.
 Co-supervised by Professor Weck and Professor David Pine, he obtained his PhD in Materials Chemistry in 2014.
 From 2014 to 2016, he did his postdoctoral research with Professor Jeremiah Johnson at Massachusetts Institute of Technology, working on dynamic polymer network materials.
 Dr Wang joined the Department of Chemistry, The University of Hong Kong in fall 2016 where he is currently an Assistant Professor.
 His research team is interested in creating new and complex polymeric and colloidal materials for various applications including photonics, drug delivery, self-assembly, micromotors and active matter.
 Dr Wang received the Croucher Innovation Award in 2019.